goviha01/mcp/src/amazon-translate-mcp-server/README.md

 Use the included `validate-config.py` script to test your configuration before starting the server.

-See [ENVIRONMENT.md](ENVIRONMENT.md) for complete configuration options.
+See the Environment Variables section above for complete configuration options.

 ## MCP Client Setup